siph/bitburner-oxide/README.md

 Authentication is done by passing in the bearer-token via --token.
 Alternatively, the bearer-token can be placed in a file named 'token' in the chosen directory.

-Bitburner-oxide does not currently support deleting, or pulling files from the game server.
 Source for bitburner-oxide can be found at https://www.gitlab.com/xsiph/bitburner-oxide

 USAGE: